kfuerniss/Neighborhood-Map/README.md

 Or you can clone or download the repo.
 For more directions on cloning use: https://help.github.com/articles/cloning-a-repository/.

+After the repo has been cloned you can open the index.html file in a browser to access the application.

 ## Sources and Tools:
 •	Knockout 3.4.0
 •	JQuery